Deferoxamine: Mechanism

-Deferoxamine is produced by removal of the trivalent iron moiety from ferrioxamine B, an iron-bearing sideramine produced by the actinomycetes, Streptomyces pilosus.
+Deferoxamine is produced by removal of the trivalent iron moiety from ferrioxamine B, an iron-bearing siderophore produced by the actinomycetes, Streptomyces pilosus.
 Its discovery was a serendipitous result of research conducted by scientists at Ciba in collaboration with scientists at the Swiss Federal Institute of Technology in Zurich and the University Hospital in Freiburg, Germany Deferoxamine acts by binding free iron in the bloodstream and enhancing its elimination in the urine.
 By removing excess iron from persons with hemochromatosis, the agent reduces the damage done to various organs and tissues, such as the liver.
 Also, it speeds healing of nerve damage (and minimizes the extent of recent nerve trauma).
 Deferoxamine may modulate expression and release of inflammatory mediators by specific cell types.

 Research

 Deferoxamine is being studied as a treatment for spinal cord injury and intracerebral hemorrhage.
 It is also used to induce hypoxia-like environment in mesenchymal stem cells.

+Since the terminal amine group of Deferoxamine does not participate in metal chelation, it has been used to immobilize Deferoxamine to surfaces and substrates for various industrial and biomedical applications.